shawon1fb/EasyXConnect/README.md

 ### Error Handling

-EasyConnect uses Swift's built-in error handling.
+EasyXConnect uses Swift's built-in error handling.
 Wrap your API calls in a `do-catch` block to handle potential errors:

 ```swift
 do {